-During fiscal 2022, the Compensation Committee consisted of Mr. Wood (chairman), Chris A. Adams, Mr. Grounds, and Mr. Roberts.
-Chris Adams served on the Compensation Committee during his directorship term through the 2022 annual meeting of shareholders.
+During fiscal 2023, the Compensation Committee consisted of Mr. Wood (chairman), Mr. Grounds, and Mr. Roberts.
 None of the members of the Compensation Committee is a present or past employee or officer of the Company or its subsidiaries.
-During fiscal 2022, none of our executive officers served on the board of directors or compensation committee of another company that had an executive officer who served on our Board or our Compensation Committee.
+During fiscal 2023, none of our executive officers served on the board of directors or compensation committee of another company that had an executive officer who served on our Board or our Compensation Committee.